ordina-jworks/ordina-jworks.github.io/README.md

-# Ordina JWorks Tech Blog
+# Ordina SAP Tech Blog

-The JWorks Tech Blog is powered by [Jekyll](https://jekyllrb.com).
+The SAP Tech Blog is powered by [Jekyll](https://jekyllrb.com).
 The blog posts are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and are converted to HTML by Jekyll.
 Most code editors and IDEs have support for Markdown files.
 Some of them, such as IntelliJ, offer a preview view to see the result as you type.